How Long Should a Sermon Be? Surprising Answers

 According to John Medina in Brain Rules, the average attention span is about 10 minutes.
 Other research has echoed that students’ level of attention and engagement decreases rapidly about 10-15 minutes into a lecture.

 In addition, TED talks have become wildly popular and are limited to 18 minutes.
 These concise lectures demand the audience’s attention for a short period while delivering an impactful message.
-TED also say some of their most successful talks have been as short as five minutes long.
+TED also says some of their most successful talks have been as short as five minutes long.

 Is Attention Span About Quantity or Quality?